-You most likely know about the advantages of booking software.
+You might already know about the advantages of booking software.
 But how do you know when your tour and activity company is ready to invest in it?
 You might be wondering if the additional cost is really worth it, especially when you have things like seasonality to deal with.

 Here's our advice to help you know when it's time to make the call to get set up with a booking system like TrekkSoft.